 Backpacks are an important part of your kit and can last a very long time, if cared for properly.
 We recommend emptying your backpack after every trip and let it dry if it is wet.
 Always hand wash it with an environmentally friendly soap and a soft sponge or brush.
 Rinse well and dry thoroughly before storing it.
 You can also impregnate it after drying, if needed.

 Choosing the right detergent for your garment can make a big difference to the life and quality of the material, especially if it is coated.
 Not to mention the impact some products have on the environment.
 That is why, when washing your gear with detergent, we recommend you select an ecological, enzyme-free solution.
 There are detergents specially made for washing waterproof, cotton and down garments.

 Waterproof fabrics should be re-impregnated at least once a year, or more often if needed, so they get that extra resistance to moisture.
 There are two main types of impregnation products you can use: Wash-in or Spray-on, just make sure you choose an environmentally friendly one.
-The correct procedures should be stated on the product.
 Note that impregnation and washing are two separate procedures, and impregnation is done post normal washing of the garment.